1927 FA Cup final: Pre-match

 Cardiff City prepared for the final at Southport, Lancashire, at the Palace Hotel where the squad had stayed ahead of previous rounds.
 The players kept relaxed with massages, games of bowls and salt baths.
 On the day before the match, they travelled to Harrow on the Hill where they stayed at the Kings Head Hotel.
 They were open with the press about their tactics, saying they hoped to subdue Arsenal's attack by having Billy Hardy keep Buchan at bay.
 Hardy and Cardiff's defence were seen as a key part of the team's chances; ahead of the match, Buchan described them as "an impassable barrier".
 Cardiff were almost free to choose their first choice team.
 The only omission was Harry Wake, who had suffered damage to his kidneys in a league match against The Wednesday a week before the final.
 Other than Wake, their team was the same as that which played Reading in the semi-final.
 Ernie Curtis was selected as his replacement, becoming at the age of 19 the youngest player at the time to feature in an FA Cup final.
 Tom Farquharson, Jimmy Nelson, Fred Keenor and Billy Hardy had played in the 1925 final defeat.

-Former Prime Minister of the United Kingdom, David Lloyd George, and future Prime Minister Winston Churchill were in attendance for the match.
+Former Prime Minister of the United Kingdom, David Lloyd George, and future Prime Minister Winston Churchill (then Chancellor of Exchequer) were in attendance for the match.
 The press billed the match as England versus Wales, and noted that among the Welsh fans were many women, including mothers with babies.
 Special trains were laid on for the Cardiff fans, arriving at Paddington train station from 4 am onwards.
 The Metropolitan Railway put on additional trains to commute fans from Baker Street station to Wembley Park; one every two minutes.
 Between 11 am to kick off, 30,000 fans per hour travelled this route; some 100,000 fans were expected to arrive at the ground.
 The Welsh fans made special excursions across London; some travelled to St. Paul's Cathedral, where they sang Hen Wlad Fy Nhadau.
 Other fans went to The Cenotaph, Whitehall, where they dressed it in Welsh colours to honour the veterans of the First World War.